satellitecomponent/Neurite/README.md

 - This means retaining relevant information from any part of the conversation regardless of the Ai's context window size.
 - Still, advancements in context window size only further enable Neurite's performance.

-## Future of Neurite
+## `Future of Neurite`

 ### [Neurite](https://satellitecomponent.github.io/Neurite/) is a recursive environment for generating ideas.
 The project combines fractals, mind-mapping, and ai to enable an experimental, yet powerful playground for research, code generation, writing, learning, and visualizing thought.

-🚧 Neurite is in active development. 🚧
+🚧 `Neurite is in active development.` 🚧

 ✅ webLLM
 - webLLM localhost

 ✅ local embeddings
 - VR
-- deeper zoom
+- deeper fractal zoom
-- improved fractal integration/visualization
+- Ai cursor control

 ✅ color selection